 But, prohibiting an employer from asking about salary history could even the playing field for those who have experienced compensation gaps.
-On this point, a study from the American Association of University Women found the pay gap between men and women begins at college graduation (even for the same degrees).
-And this discrepancy leads, on average, to women working full time receiving only about 80 cents for every dollar a full-time male worker earns.
+On this point, a comprehensive analysis of U.S. earnings data found the pay gap between men and women begins at college graduation (even for the same degrees).
+And this discrepancy leads, on average, to women working full-time receiving only about 80 cents for every dollar a full-time male worker earns.

-What’s your experience or thoughts, whether it is based on hiring or interviewing, with salary history questions?
+What is your experience or thoughts, whether based on hiring or interviewing, with salary history questions?